 The ISP Rule 4 refers to “120 days after a CLAIMANT becomes aware of the material effect of the action or inaction giving rise to the DISPUTE”.
 This term “material effect” was considered by the IOT to lack clarity, since a Claimant could be aware of the material effect of an action/inaction without themselves being affected by it, and thus not actually meet the definition of a Claimant eligible to bring a claim.
 The proposed language therefore mirrors the definition of a Claimant in the Bylaw instead (Bylaws 4.3(b)(i)).

+for Disputes challenging Board or Staff inaction, within 120 days after the date on which the Claimant became aware of, or reasonably should have become aware of, being materially affected by the failure to act being challenged in the Dispute.

 Rationale: Separating out actions and inactions allows for greater clarity of language, compared to ISP Rule 4.

-provided, however, that a statement of a Dispute may not be filed more than twelve (12) months from the date of such action or inaction.
+Subject to [Rule 4C and 4D] below, a written statement of Dispute may not be filed more than 24 months from the date of such action or inaction being challenged in the Dispute.

 Rationale: This is intended to reflect a compromise between, (i) concerns raised by the community in previous public comments, and shared by some members of this IOT, that there should be no outer time limit for bringing an IRP (the “repose”), since the Bylaws do not explicitly refer to this, but that the only time limit for a Claimant to bring an IRP should run from when the Claimant “becomes aware or reasonably should have become aware of the action or inaction giving rise to the Dispute” (Bylaws 4.3(n)(iv)(A), on the one hand, and (ii) the views of other IOT members that there must be certainty for ICANN and the wider community that decisions cannot be open to indefinite challenge, and nothing in the Bylaws specifically prohibits the application of a repose.